raomin/ESPAltherma/README.md

 The serial port of X10A is TTL 5V, where the ESP32 is 3.3V.
 Your ESP32 might not be 5V tolerant.
 If you want to play it safe, you should use a level shifter to convert Daikin TX - RX ESP line from 5V to 3.3V.

 In practice, I had no problem connecting an ESP32 without level shifters.
 I also had no issue powering the ESP32 from the 5V line of the X10A.
-It is provided by a 7805 with a massive heat sink, plus, there are not many clients for it on the board.
+On my Daikin Altherma, 5V is provided by a 7805 with a massive heat sink, plus, there are not many clients for it on the board and the ESPAltherma running on my ESP32 consumes 70ma.

+If you are using an M5StickC you can select the PlatformIO env:m5stickc, then ESPAltherna will also report on the voltage and consumption of the M5StickC in the reported values.

 ## Integrating with Home Assitant

 ESPAltherma integrates easily with Home Assistant using [mqtt discovery](https://www.home-assistant.io/docs/mqtt/discovery/).